MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate-incomplete/README.md

 ## Write the API specification

-Building plugins that use OpenAI schema for Microsoft Copilot requires 3 things:
+Building an API plugin for Microsoft Copilot requires three things:

 * An API, which you now have.
 * An API specification file.